*Listed below are a few of the services we provide!

 Supported Study Hall

 All students receiving inclusion services have a supported study hall.
-Mrs. Gray supports students with test prep, homework, and reteaching concepts as necessary.
-There may also be a paraprofessional and/or Sidekick in study hall to give students one-on-one support.
+Our team supports students with test prep, homework, and reteaching concepts as necessary.

 Non-Public School Plans

-Each student is able to receive services through Grandville Public Schools.
-These services include: social work, occupational therapy, and speech therapy.
-If your student uses any of these services they will receive a "Non-public school Plan" that details their services.
-They will receive a new plan every year.
+Each student is able to receive ancillary services through Grandville Public Schools.
+If your student uses any of these services they will receive a "Non-Public School Plan" (NPSP) that details their services.
 Students who qualify for special education services but do not need any of the above mentioned services from GPS will receive a re-evaluation every three years to ensure they are "in the system" to receive supportive services post-high.
 GPS will also help with transition planning in the student's senior year.